100 Centimeters Is How Many Meters

 • Definitions: A centimeter (cm) is defined as one-hundredth of a meter.
 In mathematical terms, 1 cm = 0.01 m.
 Conversely, a meter is defined as 100 centimeters.
 This simple relationship makes conversions between these two units incredibly straightforward.
 The prefix "centi-" always indicates a factor of one-hundredth.

 • Scientific Foundation: The metric system's foundation lies in its decimal nature, which aligns perfectly with our base-10 number system.
 This allows for easy scaling and arithmetic operations.
 Early attempts to define a standard unit of length were based on physical objects or the Earth's dimensions.
-However, the modern definition of the meter is based on the speed of light, a fundamental constant of nature.
+That said, the modern definition of the meter is based on the speed of light, a fundamental constant of nature.
 This ensures that the meter remains consistent and universally accessible.

 • History: The metric system was first developed in France in the late 18th century, during the French Revolution.
 The aim was to create a rational and universal system of measurement, replacing the chaotic patchwork of local and regional units that existed at the time.
 The meter was initially defined as one ten-millionth of the distance from the equator to the North Pole along a meridian.
 While this definition has since been refined, the underlying principle of a decimal-based system remains the same.
 The system gained popularity throughout Europe in the 19th century and was officially adopted by many countries.